-Most of the transportation interiors in the USA, except for aerospace, were designed and manufactured in the mid to later part of the last century.
-These interior components were most commonly manufactured from materials such as fiberglass and sheet metal.
-The old parts are heavy, require frequent maintenance due to durability issues, and lack modern design aesthetics.
+Most of the transportation interiors in the USA with the exception for aerospace were designed and manufactured in the mid to later part of the last century.
+These interior components were mostly manufactured from fiberglass and sheet metal.
+The old parts are heavy, require frequent maintenance, and lack modern design aesthetics.
 In short, the time has arrived for major updates and upgrades in this market.

-In fact, over the past few years, the upgrade trend has already started as industry and environmental compliance standards have evolved and the demand has increased for more efficient, lightweight, and modern passenger transportation vehicles and interior designs.
+Over the past few years, upgrading the passenger experience has started as a byproduct of industry and environmental compliance standards demand ask for more efficient vehicles through lightweight.
 Rail, bus, and other mass transit manufacturers are now looking to take advantage of available new processes and innovations to develop the next generation of transportation interiors.

 Thermoplastic materials and the plastic thermoforming process are uniquely suited to the emerging needs of the transportation interiors industry, offering extremely lightweight and durable materials that meet industry standards such as FST, Doc 90, and FMVSS 302.
-The thermoforming process also enables a much higher design flexibility for interior components at a very attainable cost.
-Features such as undercuts, advanced tooling, and tooling imbedded surface finish options make benefits like complex geometric parts, closely mated component assemblies, surface texturing, and a wide variety of paint free pre-colored material options available to designers and engineers.
+The thermoforming process enables a higher design flexibility for interior components at a favorable cost.
+The ability to do undercuts and texture tooling surfaces allow complex geometric parts, closely mated component assemblies, surface texturing, and a wide variety of paint free pre-colored material options available to designers and engineers.
 Such benefits are not achievable or cost prohibitive with many other manufacturing processes.